Pradeeppk7/Crypto-Tracker-Flutter/README.md

 ### Production mode:
 - Open the flutter file in terminal.
-- Use this code “flutter build apk --build-name=1.1.1  --build-number=4” to build the apk.
+- Use this code “flutter build apk --build-name=  --build-number=” to build the apk.
 - Now , apk (21mb) can be installed in your mobile or in emulator.

 ## Application Demo